openharmony/docs/en/device-dev/subsystems/subsys-xts-guide.md

 </tbody>
 </table>

-### C-based Test Case Development and Compilation \(for the Mini System\)<a name="section198193336544"></a>
+### Developing Test Cases in C (for the Mini System\)

-**Developing test cases for the mini system**
+**Developing Test Cases for the Mini System**

-The HCTest framework is used to support test cases developed with the C language.
+HCTest and the C language are used to develop test cases.
 HCTest is enhanced and adapted based on the open-source test framework Unity.

-1. Access the  **test/xts/acts**  repository where the test cases will be stored.
+1. Define the test case directory.
+The test cases are stored to **test/xts/acts**.

     ```
     ├── acts